 This famous drink first emerged in the kingdom of Sheba, which is situated in Yemen and Ethiopia.
 There’s an interesting story behind it; once an Ethiopian farmer observes that his goat suddenly became energetic and active after devouring the coffee berries.

 Some historians claim that drinking coffee started in the 15th century in the Sufi monasteries of Yemen.
-Then it got spread into Median and Mecca and reached South India, Middle East, Turkey, Northern Africa, and Persia by the 16th century.
+Then it got spread into Median and Mecca and reached South India, the Middle East, Turkey, Northern Africa, and Persia by the 16th century.

 After that, it started to become available in the Balkans, Italy, and other parts of Europe.
 Thomas Jefferson once quoted, “Coffee- the favorite drink of the civilized world.”
 Now, let’s look at how it became available in the world’s major regions.